micro/plugins/v4/store/nats-js/README.md

 This enables a key/value store with unlimited message size, allowing you to store files or data of any size under a single key.

 You can use this plugin like any other store plugin.
+To start a local NATS JetStream server run `nats-server -js`.

 To manually create a new storage object call: